Public Service

 Bellefonte Food Bank

-Faith Center Food Bank in Bellefonte is in great need of donations.
-If you can help, please contact Nicole Summers at nsummers@faithcentre.info.
-Faith Center Food Bank is located at 109 West Bishop Street in Bellefonte.
+Faith Center Food Bank in Bellefonte is in great need of donations, including pet food.
+They are located at 109 West Bishop Street in Bellefonte, and their phone number is (814) 355-2238.
 You can also bring your donations to Lyons Kennels, and we will see that they get to the Food Bank.

 Veterans Assistance Fund